gvwilson/buildtogether.tech/src/security/index.md

 companies are almost never held liable for the damage caused by their software, they have consistently prioritized convenience for the many over harm to the few.
 One common example is documents that contain code that automatically runs when the document is opened.
-Used for good, these [%i "macro" %]macros[%/i%] can check that an address field has been filled in correctly.
+Used for good, these macros[%i "macro" %] can check that an address field has been filled in correctly.
 Used for evil, it can email everyone in your address book, or send a copy of it to anyone in the world.
 Microsoft Word and various game mods are particularly notorious for this vulnerability.

-Attempts to get you to open an email attachment, click on a link, install software, or log into a website are called [%i "phishing" %][%g phishing "phishing" %][%/i%] attacks.
+Attempts to get you to open an email attachment, click on a link, install software, or log into a website are called [%g phishing "phishing" %][%i "phishing" %] attacks.
 The strongest defense is to never do these things, but that would make most work impossible.
-The second-best defense is to invest in a [%i "virus scanner" %]virus scanner[%/i%] to check email attachments and downloads before you open them.
+The second-best defense is to invest in a virus scanner[%i "virus scanner" %] to check email attachments and downloads before you open them.

 Similarly, don't click links in emails without checking them first: instead,